Hayley Kiyoko: LGBT advocacy

-Since publicly coming out, Kiyoko has been an advocate for LGBT rights and is widely considered to be a gay icon by her fans. who have nicknamed her 'Lesbian Jesus'.
+Since publicly coming out, Kiyoko has been an advocate for LGBT rights and is widely considered to be a gay icon by her fans, who have nicknamed her 'Lesbian Jesus'.
 Her music videos highlight her own experiences and various LGBT-related issues.
 The music video for "One Bad Night" raised awareness of violence against transgender women.
 For Pride Month 2017, Kiyoko partnered with MeUndies to promote their "Celebrate" campaign.
 Each pair of underwear sold had a portion of the profit donated to the Los Angeles LGBT Center.
 In 2018, Kiyoko critiqued Rita Ora's song, "Girls", for its depiction of same-sex attraction and harmful implications for the LGBT community.
 Ora later apologized for the song's implications.
 After 78 bras were thrown at Kiyoko during the Expectations Tour, she and Neara Russell donated them to I Support The Girls, an organization that supports homeless women, to support homeless LGBT youth.
 In her acceptance speech for Push Artist of the Year at the 2018 MTV Video Music Awards, Kiyoko dedicated her win to queer women of color.
 She marched in a Pride parade for the first time, attending the 2019 World Pride Parade in New York City as the float ambassador for W Hotels Worldwide.

 Politics

 In 2016, she supported Hillary Clinton and expressed dismay at Donald Trump winning the U.S. Presidential Election.
-In 2018, Kiyoko was praised by HeadCount for helping her fans register to vote while she was supporting Panic! at the Disco's Pray for the Wicked Tour.
+In 2018, Kiyoko was praised by HeadCount for helping her fans to register to vote while she was supporting Panic! at the Disco's Pray for the Wicked Tour.
 She endorsed Joe Biden for the 2020 United States presidential election in a tweet following Biden's announcement Kamala Harris would be his running mate.